Bharathkasyap/Incident_Response/src/Queries.md

 <details>
 <summary><strong>123. 🕸️ Web Traffic Redirect to Malicious Site</strong></summary>

+**Sample Scenario:** Employees visiting a news site are redirected to malicious-redirect.com.
+The site was compromised to include a malicious ad script.

 **Who is Involved**: Network Security, Web Security, SOC Analyst **Immediate Actions**: